 During the PUC’s so-called “review” of net metering this summer, approximately 4,400 Maine people and organizations submitted comments or signed petitions asking the PUC to leave net metering intact (or make changes that expand its availability).
 Those comments came from 315 Maine towns.
 About 300 commenters/signers in support of net metering were from Aroostook, Piscataquis, Somerset, and Franklin counties.
 Only one citizen submitted a comment to weaken net metering, and they were joined by Central Maine Power and the Governor’s Energy Office.

-A poll conducted by Critical Insights this month shows that a clear majority (62%) of Mainers oppose a rollback or “phase out” of net metering, compared to 25% who support it.
+A poll conducted by Critical Insights shows that a clear majority (62%) of Mainers oppose a rollback or “phase out” of net metering, compared to 25% who support it.
 Across every demographic and political subgroup, a majority oppose the move by the PUC, including: Republicans (56%), Independents (62%), 2nd Congressional District (59%), those with household income <$50,000 (65%), age 65+ (59%), and others.

 “The City of Belfast has invested in municipal solar projects to reduce energy costs and provide long-term financial stability to taxpayers,” said Sadie Lloyd, Assistant Planner with the City of Belfast.
 “Our systems generate up to 20 percent of the City’s electric bill.
 Net metering is crucial to municipal solar projects.
 Without net metering, the City of Belfast would not have installed solar.
 For this reason we urge the PUC to continue the program.”